 If you can bring an insurance claim or lawsuit forward, you will first have to determine what damages you suffered and how much each one cost.
-This can be challenging to do with damages that are hard to measure, such as pain and suffering, but our lawyer can assess those kinds of damages for you and determine how much they are worth.
+This can be challenging to do with damages that are hard to measure, such as pain and suffering.
+Our lawyer can assess those kinds of damages for you and determine how much they are worth.

 Economic damages can be proven with receipts, invoices, or other documentation that shows how much something costs.
-Examples of economic damages are medical bills, lost wages, reduced ability to earn, and property damage.
+Examples of economic damages are:

 This information is very important as you move forward with your case.
 It can help you avoid accepting an insurance settlement that falls short of meeting your current and future needs.

 Sometimes, personal injury cases result in death.
 If you lost a loved one, please accept our condolences.
 We can help you recover damages if the decedent died from personal injuries suffered after an incident they did not cause.
-If our lawyer can help you win your case for these damages, you could recover several losses under Florida Statutes 95.11(4)(d), which include:
+If our lawyer can help you win your case for these damages, you could recover several losses under Florida Statutes § 95.11(4)(d).
+These include:

-● Loss of the loved one’s companionship, guidance
+- Loss of the loved one’s companionship and guidance

 When you contact us, we go to work collecting the evidence to support your case.
 We may bring in experts to help us understand your injuries and researchers who can help us identify any similar cases.
 We have extensive experience navigating all types of personal injury claims.
 We can put that to work for you to get the money you need to pay for your medical bills, lost wages, pain and suffering, and other losses.